guotechfin/nfjs_2015/Concourse/concourse-deckset.md

 ---

 # [fit] Tasks
-# _execution of a script in an isolated environment with dependent resources made available to it_
+# [fit] _execution of a script in an isolated environment with dependent resources made available to it_

 ---